hnkoy/laravel_containerization/README.md

 # laravel_static_web_site_deploy
-This repos is a simple way to deploy laravel static website using docker container using a fresh laravel app
+This repos is a simple way to deploy laravel static website using docker container with a fresh laravel app
 #Steps
 create a Dockerfile and the dockerfile will :
 - install apache2 and php